PaavoHietala/my-studies-in-photos/README.md

 1. Place a number (100+) images of yourself in `img\training-full`
 2. Run `python facecrop.py`
 3. Check the results in `img\training-crop` for cropped faces and `img\training-detected` for original images marked with detected faces
+4. If you need to tweak the detection it can be done in `facecrop.py` (currently the parameters are hardcoded).
+Most useful tweaks are to change the cascade type on the last line and the number of neighbors in `cascade.detectMultiScale(img, 1.1, 2)`.
+Before trying again you can clean up the output directories with `python prepare.py -c`

 ## TODO